stevesitton/leadership-notes/README.md

 # Leadership Space

-A place for useful links and references on various leadership topics
+A place for useful links and references on various leadership topics.